WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenberg-dispatch-ript-sipdiffs.md

 field was only needed for transaction ordering.

-The SIP extensibility mechanisms - Require, Proxy-Require, Allow, Supported, are not needed in RIPT.
+The SIP extensibility mechanisms - Require, Proxy-Require, Allow, Supported, and Unsupported, are not needed in RIPT.
 These headers are necessary due to the symmetric nature of the relationship between entities.
 In RIPT, the client uses the services of the server and cannot insist on anything.
-The client can determine what services are supported through normal JSON extensibility constructs - similar to SIP heeaders - wherein unknown elements are ignored.
+The client can determine what services are supported through normal JSON extensibility constructs - similar to SIP headers - wherein unknown elements are ignored.

+The SIP security headers - Authentication-Info, Authorization, Proxy-Authenticate, Proxy-Authorization, WWW-Authenticate - are not needed in RIPT since they are all replaced with more modern security techniques used for HTTPS.

+The SIP user interface headers - Alert-Info, Priority, Reply-To, and Subject - which never saw widespread implementation, are not provided by RIPT.
+Rather, per the discussion above, they would be part of the proprietary signaling between client and server, and not the subject of standardization.

+If we turn to semantics, we can consider SIP as concerning itself with (1) reliable message transmission and sequencing, transactions, success and error handling, transaction identification (2) call routing - including registration, forking, URI transformations, (3) call state management, (4) security, (5) extensibility.

-The SIP forking concept - another source of much complexity - is eliminated in RIPT, and thus the logic in SIP associated with forking processing is not needed.
-Note tht, RIPT does allow a user to have multiple devices, and to make and receive calls on any of them.
+Of these - (1) is not needed in RIPT, since it is either provided by HTTP itself, or eliminated because RIPT doesnt concern itself with p2p signaling.
+(2) is covered in part by RIPT, and the parts not covered are not needed because RIPT is a client-server protocol.
+Note that, RIPT does allow a user to have multiple devices, and to make and receive calls on any of them.
 This is accomplished by using the normal HTTP model wherein multiple clients can manipulate the resources on the server.
+(3) RIPT is entirely concerned with call state and matches the functionality of SIP in this regard, (4) RIPT delegates security entirely to HTTP and other specifications like OAuth, and (5) RIPT

 Consequently, we believe that RIPT serves as a full replacement for the entirety of [@RFC3261] and thus this specification is categorized